 Mostly though, how does reading that chart make you feel?
 Does it bring out those same feelings that arise if you were to talk about your client?
 Does it make you feel proud of the progress and things discussed?

 My hope is this exercise will help you see what you’re doing well and identify if there’s anything you may need to work on or consult with others about.
-If that’s the case, feel free to check out my upcoming program, Clinical Documentation: Everything You Never Learned in Grad School.
+If that’s the case, feel free to check out my program, Meaningful Documentation Academy.

 And if that’s not for you (or even if it is), meet with a colleague so you can share ideas and help one another out.
 Remember, we are one another’s greatest resource!
 Happy writing!